IBM/watson-document-classifier/README.md

 # watson-document-classifier - Work in progress

-# Augumented Classification of text with Watson Natural Language Understanding and IBM Data Science experience
+# Augmented Classification of text with Watson Natural Language Understanding and IBM Data Science experience

 In this developer journey we will use Jupyter notebooks in IBM Data Science experience(DSX) to augment IBM Watson Natural Language Understanding API output through configurable mechanism for text classification.